Pure Functions

 }

 And now to something completely different.
-I will introduce in the next section monads.
-I will refer to this first definition of monads in later posts and I will show you examples of monads in future C++: std::optional in C++17, the ranges library from Eric Nieber in C++20, and the extended futures in C++20.
-But now, I'm talking about the future concept in C++.
+I will introduce this in the next section, monads.
+I will refer to this first definition of monads in later posts, and I will show you examples of monads in future C++: std::optional in C++17, the ranges library from Eric Nieber in C++20, and the extended futures in C++20.
+But now, I’m talking about the future concept in C++.
 Or, to say it in the words of Bartosz Milewski: I See a Monad in Your Future.
 I strongly encourage you the read the post or watch his video.

 Monads